-PUSEY -- The Community Foundation of the Eastern Shore provides \$3,000 in scholarship funds from an endowed scholarship fund established by the late

-Elizabeth Pusey, a lifelong resident of Wicomico County.
-Applicants must be high school graduates from Wicomico County.
+PUSEY -- The Community Foundation of the Eastern Shore provides \$10,000 in scholarship funds from an endowed scholarship fund established by the late Elizabeth Brittingham Pusey, a lifelong resident of Wicomico County.
+Applicants must be high school graduates from Wicomico County who are enrolled in a transfer program at the college.
 Selection is based on financial need and scholastic achievement.

 QUOTA INTERNATIONAL OF SALISBURY -- Quota International of Salisbury provides \$1,000 in scholarship funds each year for students attending Wor-Wic.
 Selection is based on financial need and scholastic achievement.

 Applicants are selected in the following priority order: 1) students who are hearing or speech impaired; 2) nursing students who intend to work with the hearing or speech impaired; and 3) nursing students.
 Scholarships can be awarded to new students if their diagnostic assessment scores do not indicate a need for any developmental education course work.
 Recipients must maintain a 3.00 grade point average.